Image source: freedigitalphotos.net / adamr

 RECOMMENDED READING – BOOKS THAT HELPED ME THROUGH BREAST CANCER

-I have always turned to books when I needed help with a particular problem and for those of you seeking breast cancer information and want some recommendations, I hope the following list will assist.
+I have always turned to books when I needed help with a particular problem and for those of you seeking breast cancer information, I hope the following list will assist.
 Some are not about breast cancer specifically but I found them to be absolutely invaluable in the healing process.

-If the book title is a clickable link, I have located the book for you and you can buy it from this website by clicking on the link (and thank you – your purchases help fund this blog for the benefit of others)!
+If the book title is a clickable link, I have located the book for you and you can buy it from Amazon by clicking on the link (and thank you – your purchases help fund this website for the benefit of others)!

 Anatomy of an Illness by Norman Cousins